SupertigerDev/jsonhtmlfyer/README.md

 # jsonhtmlfyer
-HTML to JSON.
+JSON TO HTML.
 Will be used in Nertivia (nertivia.tk) for html embeds for bots.

 # Usage
 ```js